pytorch/pytorch/docs/source/notes/autograd.rst

 The backward pass will compute the following for a given vector :math:`v`: :math:`v^T J_f = v^T J_{detach} J_{op_1} = v^T \bm{0} \dfrac{\partial{z}}{\partial{x}} = \bm{0}`.

 Note that the new Tensor shares the same data as the original one (it is a view).
-This means that inplace operations on :code:`y` will change values in :code:`x` .
+This means that in-place operations on :code:`y` will change values in :code:`x` .

 Disable gradient computation
 """"""""""""""""""""""""""""